 Guidelines are valid through January, 2019.

-This program is not currently accepting new applications.
+This program is now accepting new applications.

 ICCF IDAs are provided with a grant from Heart of West Michigan United Way.